raspberrypilearning/visualising-sorting-with-python/lesson-6/lesson.md

 ## Lesson summary

 - In this lesson students will implement the quicksort algorithm
-- This uses **quicksort in place**, which can be a little more confusing than a quicksort where additional lists are created
+- This uses **quicksort in place**, which can be a little more confusing than a quicksort where additional lists are created.
+- A [second worksheet](worksheet2.md) is available using a **quicksort** that splits each list into three seperate lists, but this is therefore difficult to analyse with matplotlib.

 ## Starter